chasgames/EZ-Server-Provisioning/README.md

 # Server provisiong
 This repo is meant to help automate a fresh server install, probably easier than ansible. :smile:

-Chas maintains Ubuntu.sh \n
-Mark maintains Centos.sh
+Chas maintains Ubuntu.sh and Mark maintains Centos.sh

 ## How to run?